Rebel leaders who inked deal with government return to Sudan

-Gen. Abdel-Fattah Burhan, head of the ruling sovereign council, welcomed leaders of the Sudan Revolutionary Front as “partners and peacemakers" upon their arrival from South Sudan on Sunday.
+Gen. Abdel-Fattah Burhan, head of Sudan's ruling sovereign council, welcomed leaders of the Sudan Revolutionary Front as “partners and peacemakers" upon their arrival from South Sudan.

-The front, a coalition of several armed groups centered in the western Darfur region, South Kordofan and Blue Nile, inked a peace agreement with the transitional government on Oct.
+The front — a coalition of several armed groups centred in the western Darfur region, South Kordofan and Blue Nile — inked a peace agreement with the transitional government on Oct.
 3 after months of arduous negotiations in South Sudan’s capital, Juba.

 Al-Hadi Idriss, head of the rebel front, told a televised news conference in Khartoum that their return to Sudan “means that we have become part of the transitional government.”